scully-x/scully-dev/src/pages/index.md

   template: features
   title: Work With Me
   subtitle: Are you a start-up founder?
 Small business owner?
 There are many ways
     I can help you realize your idea's full potential.
-Custom code, design, copy, SEO, or consulting...it all starts with a conversation.
   section_id: two
   background_style: style3
   features_list: